Segundo Ruiz Belvis Cultural Center

 The project will function as a supplement to SRBCC’s existing Music Apprenticeship programs.
 Youth engaged in the apprenticeships will have the opportunity to participate in peer-support groups, one-on-one mentoring, and skill development, with stipends earned for their time commitment.
 Youth participants will develop increased self-esteem, build on their coping and life skills, and learn to find and use essential community resources for themselves and others.
 We intend to expand the program into a wellness-promoters model with youth serving as peer-educators, leaders, and advocates, always in the context of the arts.

-Manager of After School Programs
+Afro-Latin Percussion / After School Programs

 Musical Director, Los Pleneros de Don Segundo and Co-director of The Ruiz Belvis Collective